 The red hot poker plant or torch lily ( Kniphofia uvaria ) is an unusual plant for my garden.
 I am in love with pastels so the bright “torch” of red and yellow seemed like something I would not like, but I didn’t have one.
-And so I picked one up at our local Plant Sale in the fall about two years ago.
-So I have had two springs for growing this plant to decide whether I like it or not.
+And so I picked one up at our local Plant Sale in the fall about four years ago.
+So I have had four springs for growing this plant to decide whether I like it or not.
 See more of my posts about the Backyard Flower Garden here.

 I still can’t decide.